 “But you still have all of us,” Maseo spoke, indicating himself and the others in the apartment by placing a hand on her shoulder.
 “There are no reasons to prevent any of us from being in your life.”

 His words were comforting to her.
-They gave her something tangible that she could trust in, beside depending solely on herself.
+They gave her something tangible that she could trust in, besides depending solely on herself.

 “Will you at least be able to let me know what he’s up to?
 That he’s okay?”
 Madeline asked hopefully.

 Maseo took a moment to think about his reply.
 Although she never admitted it to him, he knew without a doubt that Madeline had been attracted to Levi for a very long time.
 It was obvious.
 And he had watched as his friend toy with her emotions, flirt with her mercilessly, because Levi knew it as well.
 Maseo had been asked to help Madeline move on and detach from her mentor, for her own safety, but at the same time, Maseo knew how painful being separated from the person you loved could be.
 Especially by force and by reasons that you had no control over.
 It was a gut-wrenching, devastatingly frustrating and maddening journey.
 His experience had caused him to turn his back on his family and embrace the unfamiliarity of another clan.
 It had rebranded and re-molded him into a completely different person with a different outlook on the world.
 But even after all that, the girl he loved was still untouchable, and although his move to the Mori clan kept his mind busy for a long time, it never erased the feeling in his heart, and he doubted it ever would.